lucarv/deadbandfilter/README.md

 ## How does it work
 You can configure the module in one of the two available modes, **Absolute** or **Percent**.
 This is controlled by setting the environmental variable DBF_TYPE (percent or absolute).
 If the mode is percent, You can specify the percentage on the environmental variable (DBF_WEIGHT).
-The absolute mode needs a config file contained the bookends as below:
+The absolute mode needs a config file declaring the bookends as below:
 ```
 [
   {